 Dr. Weiner was born in New York City, the seventh child of Harris and Eva Weiner.
 His father (a tailor) and mother were Jewish immigrants from Lithuania and Poland respectively (both part of the Russian Empire at the time).
 In 1916, the family moved to Connecticut and Weiner grew up in Hartford.
 He attended Connecticut State College (later renamed University of Connecticut).
 In 1939, Dr. Weiner graduated from dental school at the Baltimore School of Dental Surgery (also known as the Dental School, University of Maryland, Baltimore) and began practicing in Hartford.
 When he registered for the draft on October 16, 1940, he was listed as being 5 feet, 9 inches (175 cm) and 165 lbs (75 kg) with brown hair and blue eyes.

 By December 31, 1943, he had been promoted to captain and was listed on the 32nd Station Hospital roster as Asst Ch of Serv – Dental Surg.
 His title is basically the same on the May 1, 1944 roster: Asst Chief of Dental Service.
 In August 1944, Captain Weiner was reassigned to the 400th Anti-Aircraft Artillery (Automatic Weapons) Battalion, exchanging places with Captain Carl Mason, who joined the 32nd.

 Prior to his transfer, Captain Weiner managed the 32nd Station Hospital baseball team, the Red Sox.
 A team roster printed after the team claimed the Caserta Eastern League title describes him as “Manager until a few weeks ago, he took charge of the Sox when they were green rookies, and developed them into a team unbeatable both in playing and spirit.”
-Despite the photo above, it doesn’t appear that bribery played a major role in Captain Weiner’s managerial success.
+Despite the photo below, it doesn’t appear that bribery played a major role in Captain Weiner’s managerial success.
 The roster stated that Chaplain O’Connor “took over when Capt Weiner’s option was recalled by an Ack Ack outfit.”